Britain’s Police Are Getting AI Tools to Supercharge Crime-Fighting

 Deepfake Detection Tools

 New AI tools designed to detect deepfakes will help prevent the spread of misleading images online.
-This will curb the criminal use of deepfake creation services powered by the same AI.
+This will curb the criminal use of AI-powered deepfake creation services.

 Recently, Liz Kendall, the UK’s Science Minister, announced that the government would ban AI tools for creating nude images of individuals without their consent.
-This decision came after a significant wave of criticism directed at Elon Musk’s Grok AI tool, which was used to generate numerous sexual deepfakes involving unsuspecting X users.
+The decision followed a wave of criticism aimed at Elon Musk’s Grok AI tool, which was used to generate numerous sexual deepfakes involving unsuspecting X users.

 Digital Forensics Technologies